DeMarcus Cousins introduced to New Orleans, laments 'the dishonesty' of the Sacramento Kings

 Cousins was asked if the two had extensive experience working against or in concert with each other:

-“We’ve played a lot of pickup ball, played against each other plenty of times, we had our (Team) USA experience, plenty of practices there, so … I can see what [the Pelicans front office] is seeing.”
+“We’ve played a lot of pickup ball, played against each other plenty of times, we had our [Team] USA experience, plenty of practices there, so … I can see what [the Pelicans front office] is seeing.”

 We all can.
-The placement of DeMarcus Cousins next to Anthony Davis is extraordinary, even removing the borderline astonishing machinations (mostly on Sacramento’s end) that it took to get to this point.
+The placement of Cousins next to Davis is extraordinary, even removing the borderline astonishing machinations (mostly on Sacramento’s end) that it took to get to this point.

-Still, the question of chemistry, function, role and production with DeMarcus Cousins and Anthony Davis will be better left answered another day, another month, and likely in another season.
+Still, the question of chemistry, function, role and production with Cousins and Davis will be better left answered another day, another month, and likely in another season.
 One that sits years past the one we’re currently in, ages past the last game that Boogie and Davis actually play together – whether that’s in 2018, or 2028.

 "I think we complement each other perfectly."@boogiecousins on playing with @AntDavis23 pic.twitter.com/QZ2rHwqAJB